LKedward/focal-docs/docs/quickstart.md

 !!! note
     By default, transfer operations involving a host array are __blocking__: host code does not continue until the transfer has completed.

+See [User guide/Memory](../memory/) for more details on managing memory.

 ## 5. Launch a kernel